AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-volumes.md

 ### Deleting

-!!! note
+!!! warning
     Deleting a disk will permanently delete all of the data on it.

 Disks can be deleted only once they have been detached from a virtual computer.
 To delete a disk, navigate to `Storage`, select the disk, and then click `Delete disk`.

 <figure markdown="span">